Alexander Dimitrenko: WBO world heavyweight title eliminator

 After two reigns as WBO Inter-Continental champion, Dimitrenko was scheduled to face Eddie Chambers in a WBO world heavyweight title eliminator.
 At the time of the fight, Chambers was ranked No.6 heavyweight contender by The Ring, while Dimitrenko was ranked No.8 by the same publication.
 Dimitrenko was also ranked within top 5 by all major sanctioning bodies.
 Dimitrenko weighed in at 253 1/4 lbs, outweighing Chambers by 45 1/2 lbs.
 The fight took place at Color Line Arena in Hamburg, Germany and was televised by ZDF.
-Dimitrenko was outboxed for most of the fight, visibly unprepared for Chambers' unusually aggressive approach.
+Dimitrenko was outboxed for most of the fight, visibly unprepared for Chambers' unusually aggressive approach and unable to keep up with his speed and fighting IQ.
 Dimitrenko received a standing count in the seventh round after a left hook to the body, and was knocked down in the tenth after another left hook, this time to the chin.
 Dimitrenko lost the fight by majority decision.
 The judges scored the bout 117–109 and 116–111 in favor of Chambers, and 113–113 even.